datsfilipe/md-previewer/README.md

   'datsfilipe/md-previewer',
   cmd = 'MdPreviewer',
   ft = 'markdown',
-  -- this is for compiling the binaries from the latest release build = ":lua dofile(vim.fn.stdpath('data') .. '/lazy/md-previewer/lua/build.lua')", opts = {
+  -- this is for downloading the binaries from the latest release build = ":lua dofile(vim.fn.stdpath('data') .. '/lazy/md-previewer/lua/build.lua')", opts = {
     quiet = true, -- default is false but rn it has no real usage :0